HiteshRohira/pwacn/README.md

 # pwacn

+If you are reading this, Firstly, hi, how the hell did you get here, are you stalking me??

+Secondly, this is pre-alpha, pre-relase experimentation, nothing is ready yet, but if you really want to try then here - https://pwacn-settings.vercel.app/ (open in mobile and install as a PWA)

 Mobile interaction primitives for React PWAs: native mechanics, application-owned visuals.

 pwacn 0.1 provides one motion vocabulary across pressing, dragging, swiping, sheets,